fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-buy-ram.md

 * You have sufficient token allocated to your account

-* Install the currently supported version of `focli`
+* Install the currently supported version of `fucli`

 * Unlock your wallet